treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 1
 ```

-This might seem really strange... what's the point of supporting both a list and tuple syntax for iterable unpacking?
+This might seem really strange.
+What's the point of allowing both list-like and tuple-like syntaxes?

-This is about code clarity.

-I use this feature rarely, but I find it helpful for code clarity in particular circumstances.
+I use this feature rarely, but I find it helpful for **code clarity** in specific circumstances.

 Let's say I have code that used to look like this: